yukun-dong/how-to/[Document]-Notification-(Preview-feature).md

   Or add other trigger(s) via other packages.

 - If you created Azure Functions notification project, you can add any Azure Functions trigger(s) with your own `function.json` file and code file(s).
 [Azure Functions supported triggers](https://docs.microsoft.com/azure/azure-functions/functions-triggers-bindings?tabs=javascript#supported-bindings).

+### Why notification installations is empty even the bot app is installed in Teams?

+One possible cause is that the installation event was omitted or did not reached to the bot service.
+Teams only send such event at the first installation time, so if the bot app was already installed before your notification bot service is launched, you are probably in this case.

+To fix, uninstall the bot app from Teams then re-debug/re-launch again.

+Technically, notification target connections are stored in the persistence storage.
+If you are using the default local file storage, all installations will be stored under `bot/.notification.localstore.json`.
+Or refer to [Customize Storage](#customize-storage) to add your own storage.

 ### Why notification target is lost after restart / redeploy the bot app?